A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for general graphs

 \begin{prop} Let $H$ be a graph with at least one edge.
 The vertices in any $H$-saturated graph of degree strictly less than $k_0$ form a clique. \end{prop}

 A simple minimum degree bound, along with Proposition~\ref{prop:lowdegreeclique} and a derivative, shows that the average degree of an $H$-saturated graph $G$ of order $n \geq |H|$ is at least $k_0 - (k_0 + 1)^2 / (4n)$.
-But we can say more about pairs of nonadjacent vertices $x,y$ in $G$.
+But, we can say more about pairs of nonadjacent vertices $x,y$ in $G$.
 As we assume that $H$ has no isolated edges, the neighbors of $x$ and $y$ must also have sufficient degree that $xy$ constitutes an edge in $H \subseteq G + xy$.
 Letting $\wtone$ and $k_1$ be as in Definition~\ref{def:weights}, we see that at least one of $x$ or $y$ has a neighbor of degree at least $k_1$.
-Moreover, if $xy$ is to be the image of an edge which minimizes $\wtzero$, then there is a vertex in $N(x) \cup N(y)$ of degree at least $k_1'$, the minimum value of $\wtone$ over all edges in $H$ which minimizes $\wtzero$.
+Moreover, if $xy$ is to be the image of an edge $uv$ in $H$ minimizing $\wtzero$, then there must be a vertex in $N(x) \cup N(y)$ of degree at least $k_1'$, the minimum value taken by $\wtone$ over all edges in $H$ which minimize $\wtzero$.
 We summarize the implications of these statements in the following

 \begin{prop} Let $H$ be a graph with at least one edge and no isolated edges.
 The vertices in any $H$-saturated graph with no neighbor of degree at least $k_1$ form a clique, and so do the vertices with degree at most $k_0$ and no neighbor of degree at least $k_1'$. \end{prop}